Post job

 New York, NY jobs

 Program Director The Program Director manages the delivery of services to residents within the policies and guidelines of Volunteers of America.
-Volunteers of America Greater New York's Webster House is a single room occupancy residence (SRO) providing permanent, supportive housing to formerly homeless single adults, many living with mental illness or HIV/AIDS.
-To learn more about the program, copy and paste this link into a browser **************************************************** Location: Bronx, NY 10456 Minimum Qualifications: Bachelor's degree and five years relevant experience, with three years supervisory experience.
+Creston Avenue Residence is a residence that provides housing to chronically homeless single adults, chronically homeless families, and those at serious risk of becoming homeless, as well as veterans with HUD-VASH vouchers, and families that meet income eligibility requirements and do not require supportive services.
+To learn more about the program, copy and paste this link into a browser ******************************* Location: Bronx, NY 10468 Minimum Qualifications: Bachelor's degree and five years relevant experience, with three years supervisory experience.
 The position also requires a demonstrated ability to manage social service programs serving diverse client populations with substantial budget responsibility.
 In addition, it requires a reasonable combination of skills in the following areas: the design, operational oversight and evaluation of program services, personnel management, budget development and control, property management, public relations, and governmental relations.
-Program Director II Principal Responsibilities: Develop and market program services and assist with writing RFPs.
+Program Director Principal Responsibilities: Develop and market program services and assist with writing RFPs.
 Manage program services for quality and consistency.
 Manage program personnel.
 Manage fiscal operations - i.e., overtime expenses.
 Manage program facilities.
 Manage community and governmental relations.
 We are committed to offering our employees an exceptional comprehensive benefits package that supports their health, well-being, and personal growth.
 Full-time employees enjoy: Medical, Dental, & Vision Coverage Prescription Coverage Life Insurance Retirement Plan Tuition Reimbursement Paid Time Off, including a Paid Birthday Holiday And much more!
 Please note: Benefits for part-time employees may vary.

 • Program Director I